Dividing The Marital Estate

 Identification of these assets (and those excepted out of the marital estate) is not the only consideration; the language of the decree and the court’s QDRO needs to be precise.
 A misplaced word, sentence or date could cost you hundreds of thousands of dollars.

-Whether you have a few hundred thousand to protect or a few million, Higgins Law has the experience and expertise to identify, fight for and, ultimately, guide the allocation of your retirement assets to an equitable, error-free division.
+Whether you have a few hundred thousand to protect or a few million, the attorneys of Higgins Law have the experience needed to guide the allocation of your retirement assets to an equitable, error-free division.

 Book Your First Appointment With Our Firm

 Please contact our firm to book your first meeting.
 We are happy to book consultations at a time that is convenient for you.
-Call 402-933-7600 or complete a form on our Contact page to schedule your meeting with attorney Matt Higgins.
+Call 402-933-7600 or complete a form on our Contact page to schedule your meeting with one of our attorneya.
 We are located in Omaha, Nebraska, and handle cases throughout the surrounding area.

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories — legal ability and general ethical standards.